risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 - `--num`

-  - Number of key/values to place in database
+  - Number of key/values to place in database.
   - Default: 1000000

 - `--deletes`